 To work with aspiring artists to help develop their skills and create artwork locally

-To date the project has included working with amongst others :
+To date the project has included working with the following groups and organisations amongst others not listed here:

-The Friary School, Netherstowe High School, Lichfield Cathedral School, Lichfield Poets, The Garrick Theatre, Ridgeway Primary School, Erasmus Darwin House, St Johns House, Samuel Johnson Museum, Lichfield District Council, Lichfield City Council, Tesco, Staffordshire County Council, Local Care Homes, Lichfield Cathedral, Burntwood Library, Lichfield College of arts, Lichfield Library, Burntwood Town Council and many more
+The Friary School, Netherstowe High School, Lichfield Cathedral School, Lichfield Cathedral, Lichfield Poets, The Garrick Theatre, Ridgeway Primary School, Erasmus Darwin House, St Johns House, Samuel Johnson Museum, Lichfield District Council, Lichfield City Council, Tesco, Staffordshire County Council, Lichfield Historic parks team, Local Care Homes, Lichfield Cathedral, Burntwood Library, Lichfield College of arts, Lichfield Library, Burntwood Town Council and many more

 Key Partners include – Rock 34 and Inlife Design